HarisMI40/HarisMI40/src/content/posts/showing-off-blog-features/index.md

 ---
-title: "Showing Off Blog Features"
+title: 'Showing Off Blog Features'
 published: 2025-07-20
 draft: false
 tags: ['astro']
 coverImage:
-    src: "./cover.jpg"
+  src: './cover.jpg'
-    alt: "A person with short, thick hair and prescription glasses sits at an organized workstation, using a magnification app to navigate a webpage.
+  alt: 'A person with short, thick hair and prescription glasses sits at an organized workstation, using a magnification app to navigate a webpage.
 Their posture is proper and relaxed.
-On the desk: a computer, a mouse, a large desk lamp and a small notebook."
+On the desk: a computer, a mouse, a large desk lamp and a small notebook.'
 ---

 Since the post does not have a description in the frontmatter, the first paragraph is used.